Disability Pride Month

 For those of us in architecture and design, that message is especially meaningful as the spaces we create influence how people move, connect, work, learn, and experience their communities.
 Good design isn't simply about checking boxes or meeting minimum requirements, it's about understanding that every person deserves to navigate the built environment with dignity, independence, and a sense of belonging.
 This month we’ll be exploring how disability intersects with design, architecture, and the built environment, exploring beyond compliance and considering how design can foster equity, inclusion, and opportunity.

-The Disability Pride Month Flag
+The meaning behind the Disability Pride Month Flag

 The diagonal band of six color stripes cut across the barriers separating the disabled from society, representing light and creativity cutting through darkness.
 Each of the six color stripes represent the following: